radial/core-busyboxplus/README.md

-## Dockerfile for Busyboxplus
+## Dockerfiles for Busyboxplus Builders

-This repository creates a busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
+This repository creates busybox images with a full-chains from scratch using [Buildroot](http://buildroot.uclibc.org).
 It was compiled to make use of the small size of Busybox with the following items for a "base" image: